Course Outline

 - The k-means algorithm for clustering

-- Using distance metrics for cluster assignment and updates
+- Using distance metrics to assign and update clusters

 - Selecting the appropriate number of clusters